 Attention to Detail: Meticulous attention to detail is crucial for identifying potential issues and ensuring adherence to quality standards.

-Analytical Thinking: The ability to analyze data, identify patterns, and draw insights is essential for effective problem-solving in QA roles.
+Analytical Thinking: Analyzing data, identifying patterns, and drawing insights is essential for effective problem-solving in QA roles.

 Communication Skills: Clear and concise communication is vital for conveying quality requirements, reporting findings, and collaborating with cross-functional teams.

-Technical proficiency: Awareness of testing methodologies, quality management systems, and relevant tools and technologies is essential for QA professionals.
+Technical proficiency: QA professionals must be aware of testing methodologies, quality management systems, and relevant tools and technologies.

 Adaptability: The capacity to adapt to evolving requirements, technologies, and industry trends is key for success in QA roles.